isandulache/CellenzaBlogArticles/README.md

 ## _Author: Julien SANDULACHE_

-This is Repository for my Blog Articles published on the [CELLENZA Blog page](https://blog.cellenza.com/).
+This repository contains my Blog Articles published on the [CELLENZA Blog page](https://blog.cellenza.com/).

-This repository contains code examples and resources related to various blog articles.
+You can find code examples and resources related to my blog articles.
 Each article focuses on different programming concepts, techniques, and best practices.

 ## Articles